 Jan.
 2003 | "Marketers Crank It Up For a New Generation," The New York Times

-Alissa Quart is the author of three non-fiction books, Branded (Basic Books, 2003) and Hothouse Kids (Penguin Press, 2006), and Republic of Outsiders: The Power of Amateurs, Dreamers and Rebels (The New Press, 2013).
-They have been translated into 14 languages.
-She is co-editor with Barbara Ehrenreich of the Economic Hardship Reporting Project, a journalism non-profit devoted to reporting on inequality.
-She has written features and reported opinion pieces for The New York Times Magazine and Sunday Review, The Atlantic, Pacific Standard, Elle, The Nation, Marie Claire, Mother Jones, O Magazine, and many other publications.
-Her columns have appeared in Columbia Journalism Review and elsewhere.
+Alissa Quart is the author of four non-fiction books, the forthcoming Squeezed: Why Our Families Can't Afford America (Ecco/HarperCollins, 2018), Branded (Basic Books, 2003) and Hothouse Kids (Penguin Press, 2006), and Republic of Outsiders: The Power of Amateurs, Dreamers and Rebels (The New Press, 2013).
+She is the Executive Editor of the Economic Hardship Reporting Project, a journalism non-profit devoted to reporting on inequality.
+She has written for The New York Times, The Atlantic, The New York Review of Books, Elle, O Magazine and many other publications.
+She writes the Outclassed column for The Guardian.